 These risks can result in unsustainable financial losses for your business.
 Fortunately, general liability insurance absorbs part or all of these losses.

 Insurance coverage is one of the main considerations for many people when hiring a contractor.
-As a result, getting insurance coverage can also boost your competitive advantage and help you make more money through client acquisition.
+As a result, getting quality insurance coverage can also boost your competitive advantage and help you make more money through client acquisition.

 Many federal entities, states, and cities mandate that contractors, such as carpenters, get insurance coverage.
-Therefore, failure to obtain coverage can result in legal consequences, such as fines and license suspension.
+Therefore, failure to obtain coverage can result in legal consequences, such as fines and carpentry license suspension.

 General liability insurance policies cover common risks for carpenters, such as property damage and bodily injury.
+Below are the liability coverages.

 Cases of property damage are common among contractors, including carpenters.
 The damages can be extensive and costly.
 The property owner may decide to sue, resulting in legal costs.
 General liability insurance may cover these typical fees.